-I was involved in the London Bible study class that Thera was teaching back in the 1970’s.
-As I remember it, we met in people’s homes.
-When Thera came back from her visit to the States and suggested that we start this CBS class we all thought it would be a great idea to try it and see how we got on with it.
+I was involved in the London Bible study class that Thera Barber was teaching back in the 1970’s.
+When Thera came back from her visit to the States and suggested that we start this CBS class, we all thought it would be a great idea to try it and see how we got on with it.

-Those first few years, we met at St Paul’s, Robert Adam Street.
-The class grew in numbers and we had a children’s programme that operated as well.
-Because a great number of the class members were Americans, we always had new people coming and others leaving, but the friendships and fellowship were very warm and strong.
+Those first few years we met at St Paul’s, Robert Adam Street.
+The class grew in numbers and we had a children’s programme that ran as well.
+Because a great number of the class members were Americans, in the UK because their husband’s work was here for a while, we regularly had new people coming and others leaving, but the friendships and fellowship were very warm and strong.

 Eventually, St Paul’s became unavailable and we moved to Westminster Chapel, but it turned out to be difficult for people to get to, and the facilities were not what we needed, so the decision was made to move to the American Church in Tottenham Court Road.
 This proved to be a good meeting place and the class numbers continued to grow.

-By this time, we had formed a National Servants team consisting of the leaders of the four classes.
+By this time, we had formed a National Servants’ team consisting of the leaders of the four classes.
 Joyce Bromley, Hilary Fenby, David and Gillian Mason and myself.
-We set up our first training session and then our first conference.
-We used Hothorpe Hall at Market Harborough, Leicestershire which was a lovely venue.
-We set up area visitors and we each visited developing classes to support and encourage the leaders.
-I had the privilege of looking after Virginia Water and Woodford Green.
+We set up our first training session and then our first Conference at Hothorpe Hall in Market Harborough, Leicestershire which was a lovely venue.
+We set up Area Visitors and we each visited developing classes to support and encourage the leaders.
+I had the privilege of looking after the Virginia Water and Woodford Green classes.

 Thera was always looking for British ladies to take leading roles so that it would become a British CBS.
 Around 1980 we were able to go to America for training as class leaders and discussion group leaders.
 It was a wonderful experience and gave us the background and logistics of how CBS classes were run.
-We met some very lovely people and one of those ladies was Lee Campbell whose vision it was to begin this study.
+We met some very lovely people and one of those ladies was Lee Campbell whose vision it had been originally to begin CBS.

-Back in those days, the class leader was also the teacher which meant that not only did the leader have to run the class and train new leaders, but she had to prepare the talk as well.
-In 1989 I became the leader of the London Class and delivered my first talk.
-I was the assistant leader at the time and our leader was sent back to the States and so it fell to me to take over from her.
-My own assistant leader was Helen Mc Donald.
-She went on to take training in the Church of England and became a vicar.
-We had an excellent coordinator in Rene Barker and she remained in that serving post long after I had moved on to set up another class in Frinton on Sea when we moved there.
+Back in those days the class leader was also the teacher, which meant that not only did the leader have to run the class and train new leaders, she had to prepare the talk as well.
+In 1989 I became the Leader of the London Class and delivered my first talk.
+I was the Assistant Leader at the time our Leader was sent back to the States and so it fell to me to take over from her.
+We had an excellent Coordinator in Rene Barker and she remained in that serving post long after I had moved on to set up another class in Frinton on Sea when we moved there.

-We were also adapting some of the lessons to British spellings and style, and my husband Maurice helped with rewriting some of the studies.
+We were also adapting some of the lessons to British spellings and style – my husband Maurice helped with Anglicising some of the studies.